jina-ai/jcloud/README.md

 <a href="https://slack.jina.ai"><img src="https://img.shields.io/badge/Slack-2.8k-blueviolet?logo=slack&amp;logoColor=white&style=flat-square"></a>
 </p>

-☁️ **To the cloud!** - Smoothly deploy a local project as a cloud service.
+☁️ **To the cloud !** - Smoothly deploy a local project as a cloud service.
 Radically easy, no brainfuck.

 🎯 **Cut to the chase** - One CLI with five commands to manage the lifecycle of your Jina projects.